 Continuing Sacramento State students and new students who have received notice of admission are eligible to register for classes.
-Registration is known as CASPER and is conducted by telephone or online (CasperWeb).
-The Annual Class Schedule is available online in mid-April.
-In most academic departments, advising begins in March for fall semesters and in October for spring semesters.
+Registration is conducted online through the Student Center on My Sac State.
+Eligible students are assigned a registration appointment by class level priority.
+The Class Schedule is available online in March.
+In most academic departments, advising begins in early March for fall semesters and in October for spring semesters.

-An Invitation to Register is mailed to eligible students in June for Fall semesters.
-For Spring semesters, the Invitation to Register is mailed the second week of November.
-CASPER for the Summer semester begins in April.
+An Invitation to Register postcard is mailed to eligible students in April for Fall semesters and November for Spring semesters.
+Summer registration begins in April.
 The Academic Advising Center offers advising and registration assistance to newly admitted students during the Orientation program prior to each fall and spring semester.

-Students who miss CASPER may obtain classes during CASPER Plus late registration.
-There is a \$25 fee for late registration, and course availability may be limited.
+Students who miss their registration appointment may enroll during Open or Late Registration.
+There is a \$25 fee for late registration.
+Course availability may be limited.